andrewhao/frp-for-couch-potatoes-talk/slides/slides.md

 But what if you thought about it like a pipe?
 Like you were holding onto a pipe of mousemove events coming through.
 It would look like:

 ---

+class: middle

+### "Reactive programming is programming with asynchronous data streams."

+???

+Back to the mantra of Reactive Programming...

+---